Go Back

 Instructions

-• To make the icing, process the Erythritol in an electric spice/coffee grinder until it's very fine like icing sugar.
-Mix all icing ingredients in a small bowl with a whisk.
-If the icing is too thick, add more milk.
-If it's too thin, add more powdered Erythritol (or icing sugar).
-Smooth the icing on the cake, decorate with chopped nuts or seeds of choice.
-Enjoy!
-Read the recipe notes below.
+• To make the icing, blitz the Erythritol in a spice/coffee grinder until it’s super fine, like powdered sugar.
+Whisk all icing ingredients together in a small bowl.
+If it’s too thick, add a splash more milk; if too thin, add more powdered Erythritol (or icing sugar).
+Spread the frosting/icing over the cake, optionally decorate with nuts/seeds or marzipan carrots, slice, and enjoy!

 Notes

-The recipe was originally posted in February 2017 and the blog post has been updated in April 2020 with new photos and helpful information.
-The recipe has not been changed.
+This recipe was originally published in February 2017 and updated in April 2025 with new photos and extra tips—no changes to the recipe itself.

 • White rice flour: You can use brown rice flour instead.
 Sorghum flour might work as well.
 Also, regular flour or spelt flour should be fine.

-• Tapioca flour: You could use cornstarch or arrowroot flour.
+• Tapioca flour/starch: You could use cornstarch, potato starch, or arrowroot flour.

-• Ground almonds (almond flour): You can use any other ground nuts (e.g. hazelnuts, cashews, walnuts, etc.) instead of ground almonds.
-Use desiccated coconut for a nut-free version.
+• Ground almonds (almond flour): You can use any other ground nuts/seeds (e.g. hazelnuts, cashews, walnuts, sunflower seeds, etc.) instead of ground almonds.

 • Canned coconut milk: If you don't like the taste of coconut, I would suggest using your favorite plant-based milk with the addition of 3 tablespoons oil.